Life Saves the Planet Blog:

 Trees & Forests December 5, 2024 – January 30, 2025 Thursdays: 12 noon -or- 7 pm ET Course Description Trees & Forests is an eight week online course (Dec 5 – Jan 30) that explores the many benefits and wonders of our trees and forests, as well as the threats they face.
 We will study…

-Register Now!
-A rapidly changing Arctic is reshaping everything.
+WATCH THE RECORDING A rapidly changing Arctic is reshaping everything.
 Polar bears navigate shrinking expanses of sea ice, thawing permafrost threatens coastal villages, destabilizes infrastructure, and exhales methane, and warming temperatures push more species northward into a greener arctic.
-These transformations are profound, and their impacts can extend far beyond the region’s ecologies that depend on…
+These transformations are profound, and their impacts can extend far beyond the region’s ecologies that depend…

 Stopping Ecocide: Can International Law Prevent Mass Environmental Destruction?